ARCANIK78/ARCANIK78/README.md

 - 🌱 I like to solve problems and provide solutions.**

-- ☁️ I am currently involved in software development, web development, mobile development on Android. **
+- ☁️ I am currently involved in software development, web development, mobile development. **

 - 💬 Ask me about Linux.**